top of page

 OCTOBER 17 - DECEMBER 5 - APRIL 3 - MAY 8

-The market is from 10 am - 12 pm on the above dates at
+The market will be held from 10 am - 12 pm on the above dates at

 the corner of Nassau St and Mercer in downtown Princeton